kevinnilson/WebComponents4Kids/css.md

 ## External Style Sheet
-External style sheets allow you to put your styles in there own files for ease of maintainability.
+External style allow you to put your styles in there own files for ease of maintainability.

 ```html <link rel="stylesheet" href="mystyle.css">```

 [try on plunker](http://plnkr.co/edit/fen6KwOWV1ghucIlOomw?p=preview)

 ## Internal Style Sheet
 Internal style sheets allow you to put your styles in the HTML file's head.